 - It is believed that a certain degree of conflict will bring out the best of people, as it is the goal to be “the winner”.
 As a consequence, we see a lot of polarisation and court cases.
 This mentality nowadays undermines the American premise of “liberty and justice for all.”
 Rising inequality is endangering democracy, because a widening gap among the classes may slowly push Power Distance up and Individualism down.

 The dimension Uncertainty Avoidance has to do with the way that a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
 This ambiguity brings with it anxiety and different cultures have learnt to deal with this anxiety in different ways.
 The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the UAI score.

-The US scores 46 on this dimension and therefore, American society is what one would describe as “uncertainty accepting.”
-Consequently, there is a larger degree of acceptance for new ideas, innovative products and a willingness to try something new or different, whether it pertains to technology, business practices, or foodstuffs.
+- There is a fair degree of acceptance for new ideas, innovative products and a willingness to try something new or different, whether it pertains to technology, business practices or food.
 Americans tend to be more tolerant of ideas or opinions from anyone and allow the freedom of expression.
 At the same time, Americans do not require a lot of rules and are less emotionally expressive than higher-scoring cultures.

 - At the same time, 9/11 has created a lot of fear in the American society culminating in the efforts of government to monitor everybody through the NSA and other security organisations